 - What key signs of success should the sales team focus on?

 - What triggers are signals for opportunity status reviews?

-It’s not enough to rely on instinct of the sales force (as solid as it might me).
+It’s not enough to rely on the instinct of the sales force (as solid as it might be).
 Companies need to determine the key indicators for each stage in an opportunity.
-Not only does this reduce the guesswork, it can provide sales managers with actionable feedback on how a rep can improve.
+Not only does this reduce the guesswork, but it can also provide sales managers with actionable feedback on how a rep can improve.

 A well-used, modern CRM solution can enable sales

-There’s no question that CRM systems are the de facto tools for sales, but in the past, CRM systems weren’t built to help salespeople do their job.
-They were made for reporting purposes, so the management team could get accurate view into sales forecasts.
+There’s no question that CRM systems are the de-facto tools for sales, but in the past, CRM systems weren’t built to help salespeople do their job.
+They were made for reporting purposes, so the management team could get an accurate view of sales forecasts.
 That is a system of oppression.
 Those systems are a drain on productivity and don’t help reps do what’s needed to sell.
-Many legacy CRM systems have not been updated or were not designed to be adaptable for what a sales person needs to do today.
+Many legacy CRM systems have not been updated or were not designed to be adaptable for what a salesperson needs to do today.

 The good news is that CRM technology has evolved to help sales reps conduct research internally and externally, collaborate with colleagues, make connections on social networks, and focus on the buyer.
 The result is a modern selling experience that facilitates interactions and sales.